-1. Do not ride in the vehicle storage area while vehicles are present.
+1. Do not ride in the vehicle storage area while years prepared.

-- vehicles are present. - 2.
-Do not sleep in the vehicle storage area while rehicles are present. - 3.
+- rehicles are present.
+2. Do not sleep in the vehicle storage area while vehicles are present. - 3.
 Close doors and windows in walls of separation (if - installed) while any vehicle is present.

-4. Run fuel out of engines of slored vehicles after - shutting off fuel at the tank.
-5. Do not store, transport, or dispense fuel inside this vehicle. - Open the windows, openings, or air ventilation systems provided for venting the transportation area when vehicles are present. - Do not operate propane appliances, pilot lights, or electrical equipment when motorized vehicles are present. !!!
+4. Run fuel out of engines of stored vehicles after shutting off fuel at the tank. - Do not store, transport, or dispense fuel inside this vehicle. - 6.
+Open the windows, openings, or air ventilation systems provided for venting the transportation area when vehicles are present. - Do not operate propane appliances, pilot lights, or electrical equipment when motorized vehicles are present.

+!!!
 DANGER !!!

-FAILURE TO COMPLY COULD RESULT IN AN INCREASED RISK OF FIRE, EXPLOSION ASPHYXIATION, DEATH, OR SERIOUS INJURY.
+FAILURE TO COMPLY COULD RESULT IN AN INCREASED RISK OF FIRE, EXPLOSION.
+ASPHYXIATION, DEATH, OR SERIOUS INJURY.